wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-25-a-hackers-guide-to-git.markdown

 Let's introduce some new commits to our remote repository so that we can see this in practice.

-<pre class="no-highlight">$ git clone bare-repo/ new-clone-of-bare-repo
+<pre>$ git clone bare-repo/ new-clone-of-bare-repo
 Cloning into 'new-clone-of-bare-repo'...
 done.